ajaykarwal/development/index.md

 ## Introduction

-Our mission is to deliver working software to our customers in a changing world.
-We understand the need for change and for us to to respond to that change to help our customers realise their vision.
+Our mission is to deliver working software to our customers.
+We understand the need for change and for us to be able respond to that change to help our customers realise their vision.

 To achieve this we value:

-* Individual and interactions
+* Collaboration between individuals and with customers
-* Customer collaboration
-* Maintainable software
-* Adaptable architecture
+* Code that is readable, maintainable, and adaptive to change
+* Continuous attention to technical excellence

 And should be careful not to: